sophiabarclay/wdi-project-four/README.md

 #  ![GA](https://camo.githubusercontent.com/6ce15b81c1f06d716d753a61f5db22375fa684da/68747470733a2f2f67612d646173682e73332e616d617a6f6e6177732e636f6d2f70726f64756374696f6e2f6173736574732f6c6f676f2d39663838616536633963333837313639306533333238306663663535376633332e706e67) WDI Project Four: Placeholder

 ## Brief
-* Build a full-stack application by making your own backend and your own front-end
+* Build a MERN (MongoDB, Express, React, Node.js) stack web application by making your own backend and your own front-end
 * Use an Express API to serve your data from a Mongo database
 * Consume your API with a separate front-end built with React
 * Be a complete product which most likely means multiple relationships and CRUD functionality for at least two models